vicodevv/vicodevv/README.md

 👋 Hey, I'm Victor, a passionate software engineer on a quest to build scalable and impactful applications.
 When I'm not immersed in code, you'll find me tackling challenges on LeetCode, sharpening my skills in data structures and algorithms.

-My coding journey goes beyond the screen—I'm captivated by the intricate world of Distributed Systems Architecture.
-From crafting Microservices and embracing Event-Driven paradigms to architecting RESTful Services, I thrive on turning complex ideas into elegant solutions.
+My coding journey goes beyond the screen—I'm captivated by the intricate world of System Design, where I thrive on turning complex ideas into elegant solutions.

+Beyond my technical pursuits, I am a strong advocate for collaborative development and continuous learning within the software engineering community.
+Embracing the latest technologies and methodologies, I am dedicated to staying at the forefront of the ever-evolving tech landscape.

+Feel free to reach out to me via email at victoroomoniyi@gmail.com.
 Let's code the future together! 🚀✨
-- 📫 You can reach me via my email: victoroomoniyi@gmail.com
-- 😄 Pronouns: He/Him
+Pronouns: He/Him

 ### Technology Stacks
 - Programming language: JavaScript, Python, Java, TypeScript
 - Frameworks: ExpressJS, NestJS, ReactJS, AngularJS, Spring Boot